 Current availability for book-length works (application and deposit required):

-NOTE: I am currently only accepting new clients who wish to obtain a manuscript review on a full-length work of fiction or nonfiction and clients who need proofreading or copyediting services for the same.
+NOTE: I am currently only accepting new clients who wish to obtain a manuscript review for a full-length work of fiction or nonfiction (discovery draft or full draft) and clients who need proofreading or copyediting services for the same.

 "Angela has twice read a novel in progress of mine and each time she provided me with a considered, in-depth review and clear, constructive notations on the manuscript.
 Her reviews were comprehensive and well-organized, reflecting the time and care she took with my work.
 I learned so much from working with Angela and my writing improved as a result.
 She is a welcome blend of talented professional, fearless editor, and encouraging coach. "